What exactly is the difference between potash and phosphate? Both are used to produce fertilizers, but they are not interchangeable.

 Potash and phosphate are both used to produce fertilizers, which are becoming increasingly important as demand for food grows.

-Phosphate is critical for all living organisms, and a whopping 90 percent of it is used for crop applications in support of plant growth.
+Phosphate is critical for all living organisms, and a huge 90 percent of it is used for crop applications in support of plant growth.
 Its primary function is to support strong cell development and water retention.

 Those phosphate particles are coated with hydrocarbons during flotation, and then float to the surface for further separation.
 The resulting product is beneficiated phosphate rock.
 Its phosphorus pentoxide content is suitable for phosporic acid or elemental phosphorous production.